ANSON-WAN/CB2200/CB_CB2200_Week4.md

 - Misinterpretation 1: 95% refers to the probability that the population mean falls within the constructed interval (In strictly, the population will not change, this statement seems like it would be changed.)
 - Misinterpretation 2: 95% refers to the percentage of data values that fall within the interval
 - Misinterpretation 3: 95% refers to the percentage of sample means that fall within the interval
+- Remark : There is no assumed relationship between confidence interval and confidence level.

 ----------